-- Encourage regular school attendance and good punctuality and be aware of legal responsibilities; - Contact the school whenever children are unwell and unable to attend school; - Contact the school by 9.00am on the first day of absence and telephone every day thereafter unless there is a doctor's certificate; - Contact school promptly whenever any problem occurs that may keep a child away from school / cause them to be late; - Ensure that children arrive at school punctually and fully prepared for the school day; - Being late may cause a child upset or embarrassment. - Lateness also impacts significantly on learning 5 minutes late every day adds up to 3 whole days of lost learning time. - Drop children off in person at the school office when they are late and explain why.
+- Providing accurate and up-to-date contact details. - Providing the school with more than one emergency contact number. - Updating the school if their details change. - The attendance of their children at school. - Promoting good attendance with their children. - Contacting school by 8.45am whenever children are unwell and unable to attend school. - Contacting school if a situation has occurred causing their child to be late for school. - Ensuring that children arrive at school punctually and fully prepared for the school day - o Being late may cause a child upset or embarrassment. - Lateness also impacts significantly on learning 5 minutes late every day adds up to 3 whole days of lost learning time. - Dropping children off in person at the school office when they are late to explain why.